Fully Proprioceptive Slip-Velocity-Aware State Estimation for Mobile Robots via Invariant Kalman Filtering and Disturbance Observer: Experimental Results

 Here, $W_{0}$ is the initial covariance that corresponds to the covariance when no slip is present.
 When the robot is suffering from severe slip, the measurement covariance increases exponentially with respect to the estimated slip velocity.

 In the first experiment, Husky moves on a soapy surface back and forth, as demonstrated in Fig.~\ref{soap}.
 Fig.~\ref{rot_bodyvel} plots the estimated orientation and velocity in this sequence.
-We focus on the period from $44 \sec$ to $57 \sec$, in which the robot moves through the slippery area.\footnote{The rosbag of this dataset can be found on our GitHub page.} For attitude estimation, yaw angle is unobservable as pointed out in observability analysis.
+Note that $v_y$ and $v_z$ are not zeros due to the actual slippage.
+We focus on the period from $44 \sec$ to $57 \sec$, in which the robot moves through the slippery area.\footnote{The rosbag of this dataset can be found on our GitHub page.} For attitude estimation, the yaw angle is unobservable, as pointed out in observability analysis.

 Root Mean Square Error (RMSE) comparison between the baseline and the proposed filter is presented in Table~\ref{table:rmse1}.
 The proposed algorithm performs better than the baseline pitch and roll estimation, which are essential for vehicle stability, especially in off-road scenarios.
 The disturbance observer provides accurate attitude estimation in the slippery area.
-For body velocity estimation, the proposed algorithm outperforms the baseline algorithm in the $x$-axis (dominant dimension of the signal here), and there is a slight improvement in the $z$ direction.
-However, in the $y$-axis, estimated velocity from the original InEKF~\cite{ghaffariprogress2022} performs slightly better.
+For body velocity estimation, the proposed algorithm outperforms the baseline algorithm~\cite{ghaffariprogress2022} in the $x$-axis (dominant dimension of the signal here), and there is a slight improvement in the $z$ direction.
+However, the baseline performs slightly better in $y$-axis velocity estimation.
 We conjecture this is due to inappropriate covariance adaptation by \eqref{cov_adap}.